What other names is Red Yeast known by?

 Possibly Effective for...

 - Heart disease.
-Taking 0.6-1.2 grams of red yeast rice daily for an average of 4.5 years decreases total cholesterol, low-density lipoprotein (LDL or "bad") cholesterol, and triglycerides.
-It also decreases the risk of heart disease-related events, heart attacks, and death in people with a history of heart attack.
+Taking 1.2 grams of red yeast extract daily for an average of 4.5 years decreases the risk of heart disease-related events, non-fatal heart attacks, and death in people with a history of heart attack.

-- High cholesterol and triglyceride levels caused by human immunodeficiency virus (HIV) disease (AIDS).
-Taking red yeast rice by mouth seems to reduce cholesterol and triglyceride levels in people with abnormal levels associated with HIV infection.
+- High cholesterol and triglyceride levels in people with HIV/AIDS.
+Taking red yeast by mouth seems to reduce cholesterol and triglyceride levels in people with abnormal levels associated with HIV infection.

 Possibly Ineffective for...